Jonathan Gordon-Davies: Casting

 Pinner joined the cast of Brookside in 1987.
 He was introduced alongside Jane Cunliffe, who plays his fiancée Laura Wright, and they debuted on-screen during episodes broadcast April 1987.
 Pinner received the role after a prolonged period of unemployment.
-Not working caused him to become depressed and he moved to back in with his parents in Bournemouth.
+Not working caused him to become depressed and he moved back in with his parents in Bournemouth.
 After a few weeks of being home, Pinner secured the role of Jonathan.
 Pinner attended an interview about the role in London and within a week he had received the role, attended costume fittings and began filming for the role. he told a reporter from Daily Echo that he recalled feeling he had done well in his audition and after that "it all happened very quickly".

-Jonathan was introduced alongside his partner, Laura and the two characters planned to marry.
+Jonathan was introduced alongside his partner, Laura, and the two characters planned to marry.
 Cunliffe had already been cast as Laura when Pinner auditioned for Jonathan.
 He was required to act out domestic style scenes and casting directors were satisfied the two were a good match to work together.
-Pinner believed that he and Cunliffe fitted into the established cast well, adding that "they are a great bunch of people, both Jane and myself were made welcome."
+Pinner believed that he and Cunliffe fitted into the established cast well, adding that "they are a great bunch of people; both Jane and myself were made welcome."
 It was his first significant television role and one Pinner credited as being therapeutic.
 He told Mike Hrano of TVTimes that when he needed it the most, "Brookside rescued me, not only in a professional sense but also on a personal level."
 Both Pinner and Cunliffe's casting and their character details were announced on 2 April 1987.
 A Brookside publicist told a reporter from Daily Record that the soap wanted "to show Brookside is not full of scouse characters."
 Pinner's debut appearance as Jonathan occurred during the Monday episode broadcast on 6 April 1987.